-Do you recognize any of these verbal abuse signs in your relationship?If so, in the next post we'll take a look at some of the things you can do to stop the verbally abusive behavior.
+Do you recognize any of these verbal abuse signs in your relationship?If so, in the next post we'll take a look at some of the things you can do to stop the verbally abusive behavior in your relationship.

 * This is the first article of two on verbal abuse and signs of verbal abuse.
 In the next article we'll identify things you can do to stop verbal abuse.Sign-up for our blog on the right side of this page and be sure not to miss the next part of this series (you can get notified by email or RSS feed).